genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 - `snapshot` and `stream`: use them to get a snapshot of data or to stream data in real time from a resource (usually, a data server query).

-These are the most common features from Foundation Comms you will use.
+Those are the most common features from Foundation Comms you will use.
 We're going to use most of them and give more practical examples througout the training.
 However, please note that there are more components provided by Foundation Comms such as Auth, Session, User, Analytics.
 Feel free to import these components and explore their methods to get a sense of what's provided.

 ### Creating a custom form